Home

 next arrow

-For more than 40 years rockmusic guided our sense of values, what was original and creative and what was waste, what was cool and what was not.
+For more than 40 years rock music guided our sense of values, what was original and creative and what was waste, what was cool and what was not.
 The electric guitar was cool.
 Rock and Roll was driven by the advance of the electric guitar.
 It demanded attention, even if only because of the volume and reach.
 It guided the best educated, revolutionary generation in history into adult hood.

 By the 1990s, as one generation handed the musical torch to a new generation, rock had been bent and bullied into new music genres, promoted by different music distribution platforms and rapidly advancing entertainment technology outlets, and we kind of turned away from rock as if it were a youthful indiscretion.

 And then, as history usually goes, we turned old enough to remember the power of rock in our younger years and we created niche markets for rock to live in, at least for the remainder of our years.
-As we are entering the third decade of the 21st century, I am noticing that a lot of young females guitarists across the globe are picking up the rock and roll torch, aided by online marketing resources such as youTube, Patreon and Vimeo video channels.
+As we are in the third decade of the 21st century, I am noticing that a lot of young females guitarists across the globe are picking up the rock and roll torch, aided by online marketing resources such as youTube, Patreon and Vimeo video channels.
 It gives me hope for the future of rock and roll.
-But for now it’s still a derivative of what we did fifty years ago.
-Give it time and they will make it their own and select new directions for rock and roll.
+But for now it’s still a derivative of what we did passionately more than fifty years ago.
+Give it time and hopefully they will make it their own and select new directions for rock and roll.

 This website serves mostly as a tribute to our rock and roll heroes, and also a bit as a reminder to all of us baby boomers and rock music lovers, who picked up a guitar or kicked a drum in our formative years, and gained an understanding of how music transformed us and became the global language of love, peace and understanding.
 It was a special time.
 Thank You.